North Carolina Gay & Lesbian Film Festival

 Sunday, August 23 — LGBTQ Center of Durham Block Party

-NCGLFF 10-passes, which enable the pass-holder to see 10 films, will go on sale at 10am on July 15th.
-Passes will cost $85 each and are available here.
+NCGLFF 10-passes, which enable the pass-holder to see 10 films, are sale now.
+Passes are $85 each and are available here.

-Tickets to see individual films cost $10 each and will go on sale August 3; they may be purchased at the Box Office in person or by phone (919-560-3030).
+Tickets to see individual films cost $10 each and are on sale now; they may be purchased at the Box Office in person or by phone (919-560-3030).